szelongq/tp/docs/DeveloperGuide.md

 1. User requests to list employees
 2. HeRon shows a list of employees
 3. User requests to remove a certain number of leaves from a specific employee in the list
-4. HeRon removes the leaves from the employee
+4. HeRon removes the leaves from the employee's leave balance

     Use case ends.